philbluefox/IOSSecuritySuite/README.md

 * Including this tool in your project is not the only thing you should do in order to improve your app security!
 You can read a general mobile security whitepaper [here](https://www.securing.biz/en/mobile-application-security-best-practices/index.html).
 * Detecting if a device is jailbroken is done locally on the device.
 It means that every jailbreak detector may be bypassed (even this)!
 * Swift code is considered to be harder to manipulate dynamically than Objective-C. Since this library was written in pure Swift, the IOSSecuritySuite methods shouldn't be exposed to Objective-C runtime (which makes it more difficult to bypass ✅).
 You have to know that attacker is still able to MSHookFunction/MSFindSymbol Swift symbols and dynamically change Swift code execution flow.
-* It's also a good idea to obfuscate the whole project code, including this library.
-See [Swiftshield](https://github.com/rockbruno/swiftshield)

 ## Contribution ❤️
 Yes, please!
 If you have a better idea or you just want to improve this project, please text me on [Twitter](https://twitter.com/_r3ggi) or [Linkedin](https://www.linkedin.com/in/wojciech-regula/).
 Pull requests are more than welcome!